Crispy, crunchy, easy-to-make sugar-free crackers that you can customize to fit your allergies, dietary needs, and taste!

-While I often buy chips, crackers, and pretzels for my kids, I get highly annoyed at paying four to six dollars for four ounces of 'clean' snacks.
+While I do buy chips and pretzels for my kids, I get highly annoyed at paying high prices for crackers.

 Don't even get me started on trying to buy them gluten-free...highway robbery!

-The price, along with long lists of sometimes questionable ingredients, are the main reasons I've begun making my own crackers, and the kids love them!
+The price, along with long lists of sometimes questionable ingredients, are the main reasons I've begun making my own crackers, and the kids love them (especially with a slice of cheese)!

 - All brown rice flour